 The government's guarantee helps people qualify for loans they couldn't otherwise get without some assurances made to the lender.
 It also ensures that the lender will get partial or full relief if the borrower defaults.
 Lenders must meet certain requirements for the guarantee, including how they qualify the borrower and the requirements they place on the borrower to get the loan.
 Lender requirements may include down payment minimums and minimum credit score requirements.

 When Things Go Wrong

 When a borrower runs into financial troubles and can't keep up with mortgage payments, the lender will, at some point, make a demand for payment in full or "accelerate" the mortgage.
 This means that the borrower must catch up on payments or pay the whole amount in full to avoid foreclosure.

 If the lender issues a demand for payment in full, the borrower can seek another financing source and pay the balance in full, plus interest and penalties.
-If the borrower can find the money, however, she can "redeem" the property.
+If the borrower can find the money, however, they can "redeem" the property.

-Some states even allow borrowers to come back after foreclosure or tax seizure and pay the amounts in arrears to get back their homes.
+Some states even allow borrowers to return after foreclosure or tax seizure and pay the amounts in arrears to get back their homes.
 A redemption period can last a few months or up to a few years in some cases.

 Investors need to be aware of this, especially if they specialize in buying foreclosed or seized properties.
 In states where consumers have the right to redemption, there's always a possibility that they could come up with the money to reclaim their homes.

 Equity of redemption allows homeowners to keep homes that have entered the foreclosure process.
 However, you may need to pay the balance in full, which may be difficult if you're in foreclosure due to financial difficulties.
 Laws around foreclosure and equity of redemption vary by state, so if you have questions, your best resource may be a local real estate attorney or legal aid office.